Jacksonville Federal Criminal Defense (FBI, OIG, IRS, DEA)

 - We Help Our Clients Make Confident and Informed Decisions.
 If you are being targeted by the FBI, DEA, IRS, OIG, or another federal agency in Jacksonville, you’ll probably find yourself asking questions you never thought of before.
 Things like, “How should I prepare my employees for the possibility of a federal raid?”, “What if I know of evidence that could incriminate me?”, “What should I be doing (or not doing)right now to protect my interests during a pending investigation?”
 We are here to answer your questions with shrewd, informed, and confidential guidance.

 - We Focus on the Unique Aspects of Each Individual Case.
 At the beginning of any legal crisis, we focus on getting to the heart of the situation.
 It’s essential that we understand every element of the case as well as every fact that might be of interest to the government.
 We ask the right questions from day one, always with an eye toward the small details that can make a decisive difference.

-Federal Defense Lawyers for All Criminal Matters in Jacksonville
+Jacksonville Federal Defense Lawyers for All Criminal Matters